PhD Exams at NC State#

 In general, you will encounter three major exams during your PhD program:

-- Written Preliminary Exam: Supposed to show that you are capable of conducting research in your area, usually happens around first paper submission time.
+- Written Preliminary Exam: Supposed to show that you are capable of conducting research in your area, usually happens around first paper draft / submission time.

 1. Written Prelim#